Kansas Military and Veterans Benefits

 What are my Kansas Military and Veterans Employment Benefits?

-Kansas State Employee Leave for Military Duty: State employees are eligible for up to 30 days of paid leave for active duty military service within each 12-month period, beginning October 1 and ending September 30 of the following year.
+Kansas State Employee Leave for Military Duty: State employees who are service members serving in the National Guard or the U.S. Armed Forces Reserves are eligible for up to 30 days of paid leave for military duty within each 12-month period, beginning October 1 and ending September 30 of the following year.

 Learn more about Kansas State Employee Leave for Military Duty